Achai.

 Processing

-Graded gum is cleaned, dried at low temperature, and milled to a fine powder.
+Graded gum is twice sun-dried, then cleaned and milled to a fine powder.
 No additives.
 No carriers.
 No anti-caking agents.
 The powder is tested for moisture content, microbial load, and fibre percentage before packaging.
+Phytosanitary standards are maintained at every stage.

 05